banderas328/networks/README.md

 "composer install" in main directory

+### Database
+use database.sql like Maria database dump

 ### Apache Setup

 To setup apache, setup a virtual host to point to the public/ directory of the